rolandreichart/site/General Terms and Conditions.md

 “SLO Check Script” means a script which can be executed to test the availability of the Cloudomation Platform.
 With the SLO Check Script, you can check if we are in compliance with our SLO (Service Level Objective).
 The SLO Check Script is provided by us for you to run at your own discretion.
 The SLO Check Script produces logs that are accepted as proof of Downtime by us.

 “Standard Subscription Package” means the second tier paid Subscription Package.
-It includes a medium amount of Tokens as well as a Standard Support Package as described in the section Support.
+It includes a medium amount of Token as well as a Standard Support Package as described in the section Support.

 “Starter Subscription Package” means the first tier paid Subscription Package.
-It includes a small amount of Tokens as well as the Self-service Support Package as described in the section Support.
+It includes a small amount of Token as well as the Self-service Support Package as described in the section Support.

 “Subscription Packages” means a service subscription which is needed for every active Client Account on the Cloudomation Platform.
 Every active Client Account has a Subscription Package associated with it, either a free Trial Subscription Package or one of the three tier paid Subscription Packages.

 “Termination Date” is the date at which your Client Account is labelled as cancelled.

-“Tokens” means the units of measurement for activities within one Client Account.
-Tokens are artificial units of measurement defined by us.
+“Token” means the units of measurement for activities within one Client Account.
+Token are artificial units of measurement defined by us.
 Token usage is determined by a mix of resources that certain functionality requires to be run, and the complexity and business value of functionality as determined by us.
-Details on which functionality requires how many Tokens to run can be found on the Cloudomation website.
-Tokens are included in every Subscription Package.
-Additional Tokens can be purchased for all paid Subscription Packages.
+Details on which functionality requires how many Token to run can be found on the Cloudomation website.
+Token are included in every Subscription Package.
+Additional Token can be purchased for all paid Subscription Packages.

 “Trial Subscription Package” means the free tier Subscription Package.